simon-glitch/simon-glitch.github.io/diary/2026/jank.md

 * Jank script: Written in the language that the Jank language JSON defines. i.e. Jank, JavaScript, Python, etc. Has to be fed through the tech stack to run.
 * Jank runtime: Written in Jank bytecode, compiles a Jank AST to bytecode.
 Can also use the Jank parser for various JIT compiling and optimization.

+For simplification, the Jank language builder has a feature where you can build and bundle the Janktron, Jank parser, and Jank runtime into one simple executable.
+And then just use on the terminal just like `python` / `py`.